 Yes, what's going on?

-That yes, there's a double standard about Democrats misrepresenting Trump, but it's also a fact of Republicans eating their own because as a Republican, we voted for Donald Trump historically, and we made our voices clear, and now I mean it's to the point where Republicans say things and apologize for things that now that when I know I fact check them, that they're wrong on our side.
+I just wanted to say it kind of ties in with everything that you've been talking about, that yes, there's a double standard about Democrats misrepresenting Trump, but it's also a fact of Republicans eating their own because as a Republican, we voted for Donald Trump historically, and we made our voices clear.

 And it's very upsetting, and it's really disillusioned me.

-And there's also video of Trump doing the same thing, sort of making fun of Cruz in the same voice, but no one says those things, and that's one thing I wanted to thank you for is that you fact check where we don't have you know uh I'm gonna tell you what's happening.
+And there's also video of Trump doing the same thing, sort of making fun of crude in the same voice, but no one says those things.

 Look, Donald Trump does not have the luxury that Hillary Clinton has in this election because of the media double standard.

-Hillary can be caught repeatedly lying, and even called out on it by the FBI director, then go on television and say, No, he didn't lie.
+Hillary can be caught repeatedly lying and even called out on it by the FBI director, then go on television and say, no, he didn't lie.

-He didn't say I lied, he didn't say that at all.
+He didn't say I lied.

-It's frustrating, but it's what the reality of this is, and then you've got Republicans that jump on the bandwagon because they want to make themselves look well.
+And then you've got Republicans that jump on the bandwagon because they want to make themselves look well.

-Hillary's not gonna build a wall.
+Hillary's not going to build a wall.

-Hillary's not gonna repeal Obamacare.
+Hillary's not going to repeal Obamacare.

-She's in the pocket of the NEA.
+She's in the pocket of the NAA.

-We're not gonna solve America's debt problem.
+We're not going to solve America's debt problem.

 So all of this intensity that is out there by Republicans is because they're too timid.